 6 Habits of Long-Term Couples

 What habits of long-term couples help them stay happy and in love for years and years?
 First, long-term relationships are all different, so there’s no one size fits all approach to creating your own long-term relationship.
-But if you want to have a shot at maintaining a successful long-term relationship, it helps to figure out why you’re in one in the first place.
+But if you want to have a shot at maintaining a successful long-term relationship, that avoids things such as an unhappy cohabitation or possibly even a sexless marriage, it might help to figure out why you’re in one in the first place.
 To be in a long-term relationship, you and your partner need to be on the same page about why you’re together.
 Are you in it for the long haul, or are you just in it to see what happens?

 In general, relationships take work and effort, but a few key habits can help even the best relationships last.
-It’s no secret that there are many different habits that pair make and break in relationships.
+This can include a few things that couples may not have thought of, for example, the use of pheromones attraction perfumes can potentially add another layer to the relationship, as well as going on spontaneous weekends/time away so that a new spark can ignite between them.
+It’s no secret that there are many different habits that pairs make and break in relationships.
 Staying connected and in love with the same person over the years (and decades) is no easy feat.
 So, what do long-term couples do differently than couples that have broken up or divorced?
 Well, happy couples tend to share habits that help them thrive in long-term relationships.
 Some of these habits include:

 - Talking Daily – Did you know that the happiest couples engage in “talking daily” (that’s a phrase people use, right?)
 As one of the habits of long-term couples, it’s said to be one of the biggest contributors to relationship satisfaction.
 Couples who have this habit “also confide in each other and solve problems together.”
+Often potentially they might discuss important topics such as moving house together or if not already, they might talk about When to get married if it is an option being considered for the future.
 Sounds great, right?

 - Compromise – The happiest couples are those who learn to compromise and accept each other’s differences.
 Compromise is a natural process of life, a method of learning to adjust our wants and desires to fit in with the lives of others.
 At the same time, it is a way of learning to respect the rights of others.
 It also teaches us to be flexible and willing to try new things.
 When we learn to compromise, we develop trust and faith in each other and begin to see each other’s point of view.